flytxtds/Internship-2022/README.md

 *Brownie points for setting up an interactive demo of the model on public cloud, covering the following functionality:

-1. upload of encrypted datasets.
+1. Upload of encrypted datasets.
 2. Secure learning of the model.
 3. Inference on encrypted data; decryption of results at client end.